How to ensure good corporate governance: 10 simple steps

 2. Clarify the board’s role in strategy and risk management

-3. Monitor organizational performance
+3. Monitor corporate performance

-Monitoring corporate performance is an essential function of the board and an important ingredient to ensure good corporate governance.
-This is achieved by first identifying the company’s key performance drivers (KPIs) and establishing appropriate measures for determining success or failure.
+Tracking and overseeing corporate performance is an essential function of the board and an important ingredient for strategic corporate governance.
+This is achieved by identifying the company’s key performance drivers (KPIs) and establishing appropriate measures for success or failure.
+The board should then establish a clear and consistent reporting framework.
+This includes defining what should be reported, how often, and in what format to ensure that all matters that should be reported, are in fact reported.

 4. Build a skills-based, diverse board

-Professional diversity and a broad skill set are equally important for increasing the diversity of perspectives represented on the board.
-While directors are required to have basic finance and accounting competencies to sit on a board, it’s critical to assess what other core skills are needed.
+While directors are required to have basic finance and accounting competencies to sit on a board and carry out their fiduciary duties, it’s critical to assess what other core skills are needed.
 Skill set inventories and assessments can be helpful to define what each board member provides and where gaps exist.
-Behavioural competencies such as managing conflict, problem-solving, effective listening, and diplomacy should also be considered, as these qualities will influence the relationships around the board table – both between directors and with management.

 5. Appoint an effective, competent chairperson

 The board chairperson establishes the board culture and trust required to ensure good corporate governance.
 As the “leader” of the board, the chairperson should demonstrate strong leadership skills, sharp business acumen, and solid professional ethics.
-The chair needs to develop a strong working relationship with the CEO and have the technical skills to conduct meetings effectively and lead the board through decision-making and other core board activities, such as recruitment, orientation, and board assessment.

 While a productive relationship with the CEO is key, the chair plays a critical role in helping the board act independently, keeping directors focused on the company’s mission, ensuring the board understands its responsibilities, and maintaining appropriate boundaries with staff.
-While people in the board chair role are often former CEOs, effective board leaders understand the significant difference in their role as the board chair.
-Simply put, the board chair is not the CEO.

 6. Support equal voices for all board members

-Giving directors an equal voice is critical to keeping them engaged and to maintaining a sense of belonging on the board for all board members.
-Many times, board meetings favour the director who is the loudest talker, which limits the perspectives needed for making sound decisions.
 The board chairperson plays an important role in drawing in perspectives of all directors – ensuring all members are heard before decisions are finalized or one director is permitted to take the floor a second time.
 By carefully monitoring body language for signs of boredom, irritation or discontent, the chair can intervene quickly.

-Technology like Aprio’s board portal software can further democratize the board environment.
-Board portal technology ensures that every member has the same access to updates or alerts, no matter their relationship with executives or the chair.
-Not only do directors have the same access to information, key votes, and progress on issues, a board portal gives directors a way to ask questions, annotate documents, and raise their concerns online.
+Not only do directors have the same access to information, key votes, and progress on issues, a board portal allows directors to ask questions, annotate documents, and raise their concerns online.
 An introverted director may not feel comfortable standing up to the loudest member in the room, but they can easily share their questions or concerns online for the chair to ensure they are addressed in the meeting.

 8. Ensure the directors have the information they need, when they need it

-Research on board engagement shows that efficient board communication is a major influencer on board engagement and the effectiveness of board meetings.
+Research on board engagement also shows that efficient board communication is a major influencer on board engagement and the effectiveness of board meetings.
 Beyond board meeting packages, also consider site visits, and individual director development programs to provide directors the information they need to contribute constructively.

 See related: How does a board of directors portal impact board governance?